2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.md

 As mentioned above, you never need to work with this, it's included for completeness.
 Since the now recommended method to initialized $2sxc is not with the moduleId but with a DOM-node, that call will automatically resolve everything correctly.

-## Additional properties of the $2sxc Controller

-* In 2sxc 9.30 a new object `$2sxc.cms` was added - read about it in [$2sxc.cms](xref:JsCode.2sxcApi.$2sxc.Cms)

-TODO: document the properties, mention that they won't be stable in future versions

-_Till we find time to document more, please consult the [$2sxc API](https://github.com/2sic/2sxc-ui/blob/master/src/js-api/2sxc.api/2sxc.api.js)_

 ## Background: How $2sxc works